Deterministic nodes

 Posteriors | available for (y, x)

-This methodology is consistent even when the delta node is associated with multiple nodes.
+This methodology is consistent even when the delta node is associated with multiple inputs.
 For instance:

 f(x, g) = x*tanh(g)